matdombrock/sonar/NOTES.md

 ### Selection vs multi-selection
 The difference between a selection (current list selection) and multi-select is confusing.

+With tab bount to mul-sel it makes sense to not really use `select` for selections at all

+But I need to change the verbage around that

+Maybe mul-sel becomes checked or hilight or grab or context

+I kind of like `ctx` for context but sel is clearer.

+Maybe `select` is what needs to change and `mul-sel` becomes `sel`

+`select` could become enter or ok

 ### Command props
 is_hidden